poiyomi/PoiyomiDocs/docs/modifiers/global-masks.md

 <img src="/img/modifiers/PoiDocsGlobalMaskSelect.png" alt="Global Mask Selection"/>
 </a>

 The selection of your Global Masks use a naming scheme to identify which Global Mask to use.
-See the note below for more info.
+To understand how they are used, the first number refers to the Global Mask Slot, while the Letter represents the Channel in that specific Global Mask.
+See the note below for more information.

 # Material Properties